minogb/CSE-539/Encryption Functions.md

 Use formulas to replace columns.
 Complex matrix algorithm.
 A column is a column of the 4x4 matrix.
 * Add round key
 xor bits of round key. first round only
-## Key Scheduling
-Key expansion or key scheduling, inital key expanded to many keys one per round, each 16 bits.
-Rotate, shift, and rcon for each round key. each round key is done the same to get the next round key.
-Generates 10 for 128 bit key size, 12 rounds for 192 key size, 14 for 256 bits.
-### RCON
-R constant, multiplication involving a bunch of constants.

 # Ceaser cipher
 is most likely the first know encryption method, from around 50bc.
 The alphabet is shifted by X number of character in the alphabet ie A->C is a 2 shift.
 The key is number of shifts.
 Can be broken with brute force, at most 25 attempts.